apache/echarts/.github/CONTRIBUTING.md

 Fork ECharts project into your own project.
 Checkout a branch from master branch named `fix-xxxx`, where xxxx is the issue id related.
 If there's no related issue, you need to create one in most cases to describe what's wrong or what new feature is required.

 If you are a committer of apache/incubator-echarts project, which means you have the write access to the project, you still need to push to a new branch (by `git push origin HEAD:refs/heads/fix-xxxx`) and use pull request to push your code.
 You cannot push code directly to `master` branch, otherwise it will be rejected by GitHub.

-Once your PR is merged, you will be asked to sign a PDF file called [Apache ICLA](https://www.apache.org/licenses/icla.pdf).
-This is required for all non-trival commits of the apache/incubator-echarts project, which means you don't have to sign it if you only changed some spelling in `README.md`.